ec-europa/eiopa-styleguide/src/generic/generic-layout-grid/README.md

 Refer to
 [Bootstrap documentation](http://v4-alpha.getbootstrap.com/layout/grid/) for
 understanding the general concepts.
-When using the grid of ECL, use `.ecl-` namespace in front of Bootstrap's classes in order to avoid collisions.
+When using the grid of EIOPA, use `.ecl-` namespace in front of Bootstrap's classes in order to avoid collisions.